These days, small and medium-sized businesses (SMBs) prefer to opt for industry-specific payment systems and tools over generic solutions.

 - POS systems.
 These in-store hardware and software solutions for brick-and-mortar businesses include card readers, barcode scanners, receipt printers, cash drawers, and POS software.

 - Online payment processing.
 This service sets up your infrastructure to process website or app-based transactions.
+Online merchant services are essential solutions for small businesses, providing secure payment processing across various channels, including online, in person, and over the phone.
 It often includes virtual terminals for businesses that don’t have a physical storefront (e.g., service providers, consultants).

 - eCommerce payment gateways.
 Payment gateways integrate with eCommerce platforms to create a secure, customizable checkout experience.
 They feature built-in fraud protection tools such as tokenization, CVV verification, 3D Secure (3DS), and IP address monitoring.